golubovicluka/golubovicluka/README.md

 ## About Me

-- 💻 Working as a Software Engineer at Software Engineering Lab - Belgrade.
+- 💻 Software Engineer at Software Engineering Lab - Belgrade.
 - 🎓 Studying Software Engineering in Belgrade

 ## Get in Touch